A Prepper’s Guide to Store Cornmeal Long-Term

 Cornmeal is easier to store and use as it comes pre-ground and is enriched with vitamins.

 Ultimately, it depends on your needs – if you’re looking for food that will last a long time and be versatile, popcorn is the better choice, while cornmeal is better if you’re looking for something easy to store and use.
+Get your popcorn from a reputable popcorn shop like Vics Corn Popper.
 So this one will vary from person to person and their needs!

 What kind of cornmeal you should avoid for long-term storage?